-Stereographic projections of panoramic views are becoming quite commonplace and can be impressive; despite this, they are not difficult to make.
+Stereographic projections of panoramic views are becoming quite commonplace and can be very impressive; despite this, they are not difficult to make.
 This illustrated tutorial shows how to do it.

 You will need Photoshop and (usually) a 360x180° panoramic image.